 du Soul," "Lady Di," "Requiem For A Fallen

-music is featured on two solo CDs—Cedar & Silver
+music is featured on three solo CDs—Cedar & Silver

 jazz, world, and other influences.
 Jim's music has been included

 in PBS, A&E, and ABC programming, and he has appeared on National